KQM-git/TCL/docs/enemy-data/bosses/overworld-bosses/maguu-kenki.md

 * Maguu Kenki uses several oni masks in battle.
 * Protective Mask: Summons an oni mask to protect it from ranged attacks if it is not performing one of its other attacks.
 * Pushing Mask: Summons a large oni mask in front of it before pushing it forward to deal damage.
-* Exploding Mask: Summons a large oni mask at the player's position that swirls uncontrollably before exploding.
+* Exploding Mask: Summons a large oni mask at the player's position that Swirls uncontrollably before exploding.
 * Performs a dash creating afterimage behind.
 * Slashes at the player three times.
 * Enters a stance and rushes toward the player while drawing its sword.